Updated Feb. 15, 2021.

 Focusing on the importance of immigration for economic and cultural development of rural areas in the province, we will share success stories of communities that have sustained business ventures by attracting newcomer talent, and discuss options for recruiting international workers.

-A new, online session specifically tailored to provide an immersive and respectful discussion on Racism and Discrimination.
+A new 1.5-hour session specifically tailored to provide an immersive and respectful discussion on Racism and Discrimination.
 Learn more about the Anti-Racism movement, and the tangible ways to combat racism and support others!

 We analyze how the spread of the coronavirus brought about – and renewed – discrimination towards East-Asian communities, by walking through accounts of institutional racism in Canadian history, and identify direct and indirect racism when the virus first arrived in Canada

-Designed to be energizing, interactive and engaging, this module includes activities that are aligned with the specific curriculum goals of the English School District, and are tailored to the needs of youth in Elementary, Junior High and Senior High schools.
+Designed to be energizing, interactive and engaging, this module includes activities that are aligned with the specific curriculum goals of the English School District, tailored to explore concepts of diversity, inclusion and anti-racism.

 This energizing activity and story-based cultural learning module is designed for youth in primary and elementary grades, exploring ideas around diversity, culture, inclusiveness and equality.